 # App shape elements

-Demonstrates how to create custom vector shape elements inside app elements using SVG path data.
-Shows shape creation, color customization, and path manipulation for building reusable custom shapes.
+This example demonstrates how to create custom vector shape elements inside app elements using SVG path data.
+It shows shape creation, color customization, and path manipulation for building reusable custom shapes.

 For API reference docs and instructions on running this example, see: https://www.canva.dev/docs/apps/examples/app-shape-elements/.